-We use data from the Longitudinal Business Database (LBD), maintained by the Center for Economic Studies (CES) at the Bureau of the Census to track growth for both public and private firms.
+We use data from the Longitudinal Business Database (LBD),8 maintained by the Center for Economic Studies (CES) at the Bureau of the Census to track growth for both public and private firms.
 The LBD covers non-farm establishments with paid employees in all industries and all states in the U.S. beginning in 1976.
-It has about 8.5 million records in 2012 and contains information on ownership, location, status (active or inactive), industry, employment and total payroll on the establishment level.
-In their review of PSED data, Hurst and Pugsley (2011) conclude that "most individuals who start a small business have little desire or expectation to grow their business beyond a few employees."
-To avoid confounding our results with these firms, we follow the common practice of dropping very small firms with less than four employees.
-For firms born after 1976, the first year of the LBD, we identify the birth year of the firm as the first year that the firm identifier appears in the data.
-Since the LBD keeps separate identifiers for the firm and the establishments, and for new establishments added to a firm, we can separate organic growth from acquisitions.
+It has about 8.5 million records in 2012 and contains information on ownership, location, status (active or inactive), industry, employment, and total payroll on the establishment level.
+In their review of PSED data, Hurst and Pugsley (2011) conclude that "most individuals who start a small business have little desire or expectation of growing their business beyond a few employees."
+To avoid confounding our results with these firms, we drop very small firms with fewer than four employees.9 For firms born after 1976, the first year of the LBD, we identify the birth year of the firm as the first year that the firm identifier appears in the data.
+Since the LBD keeps separate identifiers for the firm and the establishments, we can separate organic growth from acquisitions by tracking identifiers for existing and new establishments.10